Mohammad Mossadegh home | news biography | photos | t-shirts project | library | media | 1953

 Given this history, it is hardly surprising that Iranians are said to see the hand of the United Kingdom behind every suspicious development in their country."

-related links:
+Related links:

-British writer Christopher Hitchens on Iran
+Christopher Hitchens on the 1953 coup "Atrocity" in Iran